rguides

-S4 is R’s formal object-oriented system.
+S4 classes form R’s formal object-oriented system.
 Unlike S3, which is informal and based on attributes, S4 provides a rigorous framework with formal class definitions, multiple dispatch, and built-in validation.
-If you’ve built packages for others to use or need complex data structures with strict contracts, S4 is the right tool.
+If you’ve built packages for others to use or need complex data structures with strict contracts, S4 classes are the right tool.

 S4 solves problems that S3 cannot handle well.
 It gives you multiple dispatch, formal class definitions with slots, automatic validation, and inheritance through a proper class hierarchy.
 The downside is more boilerplate code.